-Sections 5.50 and 17.180 of the Desert Hot Springs Municipal Code (DHSMC), allow medical marijuana cultivation facilities in Industrial Districts subject to a Conditional Use Permit (CUP) approved by the Planning Commission and a Regulatory Permit approved by the City Manager.
-The applicant, Bunch Palms Trail, LLC (Medi Tehranchi), has filed an application to construct a facility for the indoor cultivation of medical marijuana.
-The site is located at the Southwest corner of Two Bunch Palms Trail and Cabot Road.
-The action includes a Conditional Use Permit and a Development Agreement.
+Sections 5.50 and 17.180 of the Desert Hot Springs Municipal Code (DHSMC), allow medical marijuana cultivation facilities in Industrial Districts subject to a Conditional Use Permit (CUP) approved by the Planning Commission / City Council and a Regulatory Permit approved by the City Manager.
+The applicant, Cabot Building Partners and DHS Therapeutics, have filed applications to construct facilities for the indoor cultivation of medical marijuana.
+The project site is located on the east side of Cabot Road approximately 670 feet south of Two Bunch Palms Trail.
+The action includes a Tentative Parcel Map four (4) Conditional Use Permits and two a Development Agreements.
 The Planning Commission has authority to review and to recommend action on these items to the City Council for final determination.

 The proposed project is located on a qualifying site, zoned Light Industrial (I-L).
 Chapter 17.16 of the Desert Hot Springs Municipal Code directs development in I-L Industrial District.
 The proposed project is consistent with chapter 17.16, in that the design meets all necessary design standards, including setbacks, building heights, parking, and lot coverage.
-The site is characterized by partially disturbed desert land with scattered vegetation on a vacant, infill site bordered on two sides by paved roads and on a third by Canndescent Cultivation Facility.
-The eastern property line borders the Coachella Valley Multi-Species Habitat Conservation Plan, Morongo Wash Conservation Area, which coincides with Cabot Road.
+The site is characterized by partially disturbed desert land with scattered vegetation on a vacant, infill site bordered on the west side by Cabot Road (improved) and the remaining three sides, by vacant land.
+The eastern portion of the property borders the Coachella Valley Multi-Species Habitat Conservation Plan, and the Morongo Wash Conservation Area.
+No building construction is proposed on this portion of the property; however this portion of the site will be used for on-site retention of water.